projectcontour/gimbal/README.md

 ## Troubleshooting

-If you encounter any problems that the documentation does not address, please [file an issue](https://github.com/heptio/gimbal/issues) or talk to us on the Kubernetes Slack team channel #gimbal.
+If you encounter any problems that the documentation does not address, please [file an issue](https://github.com/heptio/gimbal/issues) or talk to us on the Kubernetes Slack team channel [#gimbal](https://kubernetes.slack.com/messages/gimbal)

 ## Contributing